thenickedwards/byte_of_py/info/password_helper.md

 ## Unique per Login

-Lastly the user will input a few options for chracters to pull from the login domain.
-For example this could be the first consonant, vowel, or letter and fix it at the beginning, end, or middle of the passwrod.
+Lastly the user will input a few options for characters to pull from the login domain.
+For example this could be the first consonant, vowel, or letter and fix it at the beginning, end, or middle of the password.
 They may choose up to four of these type of characters based on placement within the domain (i.e. first, second, penultimate, last).

 ## Examples and Usage